 Office of International Programs Travel Scholarships

 To help offset the cost of study abroad, the Office of International Programs in the School of Environmental and Biological Sciences offers summer and winter scholarships.
-Providing more international learning opportunities is one of Executive Dean Robert Goodman’s top initiatives, and this scholarship opportunity is a step in that direction.
+Increasing access to study abroad is a school priority, and this scholarship opportunity is a step in that direction.
 All SEBS students are eligible to apply for our scholarship.

 Roy H. DeBoer Landscape Architecture Travel Award